NUstat/equiticity-census-data/ReadMe.txt

 a codebook, in .pdf format.

 # codebook_for_viz_and_comm_data.pdf
-A codebook for the following data files, meant for the visualization team.
+A codebook for the data files meant for the Visualization and Communication Team.

 # community_index.xlsx
-Our marginalization & economic hardship index, with one row for every community in Chicago.
+Our marginalization & socioeconomic hardship index, with one row for every community in Chicago.
+See index_creation.Rmd for more details.

 # demographic_data_community_codebook.pdf
+A codebook for our final demographic data files.

-# final_geographic data_no_geometry_with_connection…
+# final_demoographic_data_no_geometry_with_connection…
-Demographic data for every community in Chicago without geographic information.
+Chicago demographic and divvy data on the community area-level, cleaned and combined data from the ACS, the CMAP Community Data Snapshots, the Divvy Core Data Team's datasets, and the Divvy open data portal, without mapping information.

 # final_demographic_data_with_geometry_and_connection…
-Demographic data for every community in Chicago with geographic information.
+Same data as in the previous file but with mapping information.

 # for_viz_no_geometry.xlsx
-Demographic data for every community in Chicago without geographic information.
+Divvy and demographic data on the community area-level used the by Visualization and Communication team without mapping information.

 # selected_data_for_viz_com.rds
-A slice of demographic data of some community in Chicago without geographic information.
+Same data as in the previous file but with mapping information.

 # snapshots_with_connectivity.xlsx
-Demographic data for every community in Chicago without geographic information.
+CMAP Community Data Snapshots with Divvy connectivity (from Divvy Core Data Team) added.

 - census_data_automation